Each year Theatre Arts presents ~ 25 productions with roles for 200+ actors.

 Most of these roles are open to everyone.

 The dates listed below indicate the entire audition process (auditions, callbacks and casting).
 Everyone must sign up for an individual audition time.

 2017-18 Audition Information & Schedule

-Don't forget to create (or update) your Performer Bank profile to show that you are participating in the Fall Auditions.
+Don't forget to create (or update) your Performer Bank profile to show that you are participating in the New Play Festival Auditions.

 All auditions are located in Theatre B of the Theatre Building.

 A complete list of our 2017/18 season can be viewed here.